F5Networks/f5-cloud-failover-extension/contributing/README.md

 #### Azure
 #### Prerequisites
 - 2 clustered BIG-IPs in Azure ([example ARM Template](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/supported/failover/same-net/via-api/n-nic/existing-stack/payg))
+- An Azure system-assigned or user-managed identity with Contributor role to the virtual machines and resource group where network interfaces and route tables are configured
+- Network access to the Azure metadata service
 - Virtual addresses created in a named traffic group and matching _Secondary Private IP_ addresses on the IP configurations of the BIG-IP NICs serving application traffic
 - The aforementioned Azure network interfaces tagged with:
     1. The key(s) and value(s) from the *addressTags* section in the Failover Extension configuration request